os-js/manual.os-js.org/src/v3/guide/provider/README.md

 })
 ```

-Load order can also be set by setting up a dependency chain.
-If your service provide on other services
+Load order can also be set by creating a dependency chain.
+If your service provider
-services, you must define this so that the core always loads things in the correct order.
+depends on other services, you must define this so that the core always loads
+things in the correct order.

 These can be either set in the service provider: